ashwanthkumar/lakshmirajagopalan.github.io/_posts/2016-12-28-diving-into-scala-typeclasses.md

 Typeclasses are one of the most beautiful ways of extending existing classes and building new features and functionality over them.
-It is always considered a good practise to evolve programs/systems be extending them and not altering them.
+It is always considered a good practise to evolve programs/systems by extending and not altering them.
 There are also situations where you can't change the classes.
 Typeclasses come to our rescue in such cases.

 Typeclasses are a feature in both Haskell and Scala.
-Haskell provides typeclasses as a language feature and its usecase is similar to that of achieving polymorphism(ad-hoc polymorphism).
-Many claim that typeclasses in scala are way more powerful because being an OO language with a very strong polymorphism through subtyping, it can combine typeclasses can to add specialized functionality to this inheritance chain.
+Haskell provides it as a language feature and its usecase is to achieve polymorphism(ad-hoc polymorphism).
+Many claim that typeclasses in scala are way more powerful because being an OO language with a very strong polymorphism through subtyping, it can combine typeclasses to add specialized functionality to this inheritance chain.
 Nope, you can't do that with typeclasses.
 In other words, typclasses are not like interfaces.
 And we will discuss why I believe so in this blog post.

 *Inheritance* is one of the key features of Object oriented programming to add new functionality.
 However, if we want to add new features to classes that we can't extend, we generally follow one of the following methods.
 Let us assume we need to a write a logger that prints a given variable along with its type.